• About / Contact

 On the other side of the clean wooden counter was the fridge, where their sandwiches are stored.
 We went around 12:30 on a weekday, and the fridge was looking a bit scarce already.
 However, the worker told us that they were able to freshly make a sandwich that we wanted if we did not see it there!

 unnamed (2)The price of one sandwich was $8.50, and I didn’t feel like paying that much for a sandwich although they looked delicious.
 I opted for the hot egg breakfast sandwich instead, with your choice of one out of four options and was $4.
-I decided on the prosciutto and cheddar topping, the smoked salmon/spinach/cream cheese topping sounded delicious as well but I’ve had not-so-stellar experiences with warm smoked salmon that is NOT on its own.
+I decided on the prosciutto and cheddar topping.

 I fell in love with this at first bite.
 I loved how savoury, warm, and fresh everything tasted.
 The cheddar cheese was slightly melted on the prosciutto, while the English muffin was soft and lightly toasted.
 My favourite part was the EGG though, I’m still thinking about how delicious that egg was.
 For $4, this is a much better tasting breakfast sandwich with fresh, quality ingredients than getting a breakfast sandwich at a fast food joint for around the same price.